[an error occurred while processing this directive]

 Quick - Quick chargers will charge 4 x 2100mAh batteries in .
 Quick chargers are useful where batteries can be left for several hours to charge.

 Yes - This facility allows the charger to charge each cell independently, so the charger can be used to charge different sizes of battery

 at the same time.
 This is useful if you need to charge a mix of batteries simultaneously.
-No - If not available the charger can only charge one type of battery at a time.

 7. Cell Refresh Feature: